GeoMOER/moer-mpg-data-analysis/docs/units/_unit01/unit01-04_structures_lists.md

 Lists are one of the most flexible data structures in R.

-## Creation of a lilst
+## Creation of a list
-A list is create using the `list` function.
+A list is created with the `list` function.
 Here are some examples:

 ```r
 my_list_1 <- list(c(1,2,3,4,5))